 - 5.1 The SPD Objectives were established in October 2006 ahead of the Draft SPD.
-They set out the broad aims of the Design Principles SPD and provide an indication of the likely issues to be covered.
-These initial objectives were assessed in terms of their likely environmental, social and / or economic effects (Figure 8.1).
-As a result of this and further informal consultations a number of changes were made to the SPD Objectives selected for inclusion the Draft DPD (Section 8.2). - 5.2 After finalising the list of SPD Objectives all realistic scenarios for their successful delivery were identified.
-A sustainability appraisal for each of these 'reasonable alternatives' was carried out at this stage (Figure 9.1). - 5.3 Subsequently a full sustainability appraisal was undertaken on the Draft SPD (Figure 11.2) to highlight those objectives which the Draft SPD moves towards, either marginally or significantly, in a positive or negative way. - 5.4 The results show that overall the Draft SPD has a positive influence on sustainability, although a few issues could be better addressed without harming the overall strategy of the SPD (Figure 11.1). - 5.5 Balancing the social, economic and environmental aspects of proposals is always going to be difficult when there are competing demands.
-However a genuinely balanced approach should encourage the good design, whilst at the same time improving social and economic opportunities. - 5.6 There may be occasions where protecting the environmental aspects of an area e.g. its built heritage, outweighs the need to deliver social and economic progress.
-However, a balanced SPD will ensure that this occurs only where absolutely necessarily and that, for the most part, the environmental aspects are not credited with any more weight than social or economic issues, for example, ensuring accessibility for all must be balanced with the need to retain original features. - 5.7 After taking account of the recommendations contained in this SA Report, a number of changes were made to the Draft SPD (Figure 11.1).
-The initial draft of the Design Principles SPD and the SA Report are then subject to a formal six week public consultation. - 5.8 Assessment of the SPD against the sustainability targets that have been identified will be carried out each year and reported in the Annual Monitoring Report.
+They set out the broad aims of the Design Principles SPD and provide an indication of the likely issues to be covered. - 5.2 These initial objectives were assessed in terms of their likely environmental, social and / or economic effects (Figure 8.1). - 5.3 As a result of this and further informal consultations a number of changes were made to the SPD Objectives selected for inclusion the Draft DPD (Para.
+8.2). - 5.4 After finalising the list of SPD Objectives all realistic scenarios for their successful delivery were identified.
+A sustainability appraisal for each of these 'reasonable alternatives' was carried out at this stage (Figure 9.1). - 5.5 Subsequently a full sustainability appraisal was undertaken on the Draft SPD (Figure 11.2) to highlight those objectives which the Draft SPD moves towards, either marginally or significantly, in a positive or negative way. - 5.6 The results show that overall the Draft SPD has a positive influence on sustainability, although a few issues could be better addressed without harming the overall strategy of the SPD (Figure 11.1). - 5.7 Balancing the social, economic and environmental aspects of proposals is always going to be difficult when there are competing demands.
+However a genuinely balanced approach should encourage the good design, whilst at the same time improving social and economic opportunities. - 5.8 There may be occasions where protecting the environmental aspects of an area e.g. its built heritage, outweighs the need to deliver social and economic progress.
+However, a balanced SPD will ensure that this occurs only where absolutely necessarily and that, for the most part, the environmental aspects are not credited with any more weight than social or economic issues, for example, ensuring accessibility for all must be balanced with the need to retain original features. - 5.9 After taking account of the recommendations contained in this SA Report, a number of changes were made to the Draft SPD (Figure 11.1).
+The initial draft of the Design Principles SPD and the SA Report were then subject to a formal six week public consultation in February and March 2009. - 5.10 As a result of representations received at this stage, an additional SPD Objective addressing potential impacts on the natural environment was included. - 5.11 Assessment of the SPD against the sustainability targets that have been identified will be carried out each year and reported in the Annual Monitoring Report.